Memphis Builder’s Warranty Inspection

 Next, comes a consultation with the client and a subsequent investigation of any specific issues he raises.

-The final step is to conduct a limited examination the purpose of which is to discover obvious flaws that have surfaced during the year and that are covered by the warranty.
+The final step is to conduct a limited examination.
+The purpose of which is to discover obvious flaws that have surfaced during the year.
+And that is cover by the warranty.

 How do we do it?